LeadWoods0902/DandD_Nightmare_Plague/Additional Lore/Alchemy/Shrinking Formulae.md

-A formulae derived by [[Jarae]] and tested on a flock of animals she keeps in jars in her store
+A formulae derived by [[Jarae of Luthbra]] and tested on a flock of animals she keeps in jars in her store